Conversations on Censorship

-Conversations on Censorship: Workshop on Race
+Conversations on Censorship: Workshops

-You will make connections with fellow educators and NCTE and NCAC staff.
+You will make connections with fellow educators and with NCTE and NCAC staff.
 You will leave the event equipped with new knowledge and a supportive network that you can draw on in the years to come.

-Previous Events in this series:
+Previous events in this series: